VSTEAM Education Blog Advertise The Team

 My final piece of advice would be to build a good solid basic understanding with beginner tutorials.
 Repeat the foundations over and over again until you are comfortable with them before you move on to more complex tasks.

-You can check out our beginner coding with robots workshop for schools here.
+You can explore our beginner coding with robots workshop for schools here.

 Author